 ILC in Victoria

-From July 2019, ILC activities begin in Victoria.
+ILC activities will begin in Victoria in 2019.

-We currently support some existing ILC-type activities (with NDIA funding).
-These are described below in topic groups.
+The Victorian Government currently supports some ILC-type activities (with NDIA funding).
+These are described below and grouped by ILC outcomes.

-These ILC-type activities focus on innovation, addressing market gaps and helping organisations prepare for the ILC.
+These ILC-type activities focus on innovation, addressing market gaps and helping organisations to prepare for the ILC.

 - implementing NDIS plans